Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor

 \subsection{Did the Progenitor Star Survive?}

-The late-time data presented here show that SN\,2015bh is now $\approx$4~mag fainter than its eruptive progenitor in optical filters and rule out a scenario in which the source has simply returned to the pre-explosion state of the star.
-An essential question is whether the star survived the explosion, but is now in a dramatically altered state (e.g., a hot, optically faint quiescent state), or if it is truly gone.
-The most important new clues are: (1) the substantial fading of the source below the observed level of the progenitor in broadband optical filters (by nearly 4~mag at $F814W$), and (2) the source is observed to fade in the $F555W$ and $F814W$ bands at identical rates.
-This is extremely similar to the late-time evolution of SN\,2009ip recently presented by \citet{smith22} and we come to similar conclusions about the fate of the progenitor of SN\,2015bh.
+The late-time data presented here show that SN\,2015bh is now $\approx$4~mag fainter than its eruptive progenitor in optical filters and rule out a scenario in which the source has simply returned to its pre-explosion state.
+An essential question is whether the star survived the explosion, but is now in a dramatically altered state (e.g., hot and optically faint), or if it is truly gone.
+The most important new clues are (1) the substantial fading of the source below the observed level of the progenitor in broadband optical filters (by nearly 4~mag at $F814W$), and (2) the source is observed to fade in the $F555W$ and $F814W$ bands at identical rates.
+Importantly, this strongly indicates that the optical fading is not the result of postshock dust formation, which is seen in some Type IIn supernova \citep[e.g.,][]{jencson16} and would cause the source to appear redder with time.
+This is extremely similar to the late-time evolution of SN\,2009ip recently presented by \citet{smith22}, and we come to similar conclusions about the fate of the progenitor of SN\,2015bh.